COVID-19 update for Saturday, March 19

 There are 44,011 deaths attributed to coronavirus in Pennsylvania.
-There were no new deaths Saturday.
+There were NO new deaths reported on Saturday.

 More information can be found on the state's COVID-19 Dashboard.